helidon-io/helidon/docs/mp/grpc/server.md

    routing, as described in the [gRPC Server Routing][grpc-server-rout] documentation.
 <!--@mdc :: -->

-loader, so for this example above to work, a file `META-INF/services/io.helidon.microprofile.grpc.server.spi.GrpcMpExtension` would need to be created with the name of the extension shown above.
+The `GrpcMpExtension` instances are discovered and loaded using the service loader, so for this example above to work, a file `META-INF/services/io.helidon.microprofile.grpc.server.spi.GrpcMpExtension` would need to be created with the name of the extension shown above.